GluuFederation/docs-oxd-prod/3.1.3/sources/faq/index.md

 oxd is a mediator: it provides APIs that can be called by a web application more easily than directly calling the APIs of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

 ### How is oxd licensed, and how much does it cost?
 oxd is commercially licensed software.
 To start the oxd server, a valid license is needed, which can be [obtained by registering on the oxd website](https://oxd.gluu.org).
-Each application (OAuth 2.0 client) that leverages the oxd service is billed USD $0.33 per day.
+Each application (OAuth 2.0 client) that leverages the oxd service is billed USD $10 per month.
+The first 10 oxd clients are always free, and there is a five (5) day grace period for each new client–meaning: only clients active for 5 or more days are recorded for billing purposes.
 Usage fees are accumulated daily and charged at the end of each month.
 If your organization needs annual billing, [schedule a call with us](https://gluu.org/booking).

 ### What types of applications can use oxd?
 Server-side web applications.